filamentphp/filament/packages/admin/docs/02-resources/07-global-search.md

 ## Actions

 Global search support actions that render a button or link which may open a URL or emit a Livewire event.
-Actions will render as link by default, but you may configure it to render a button using the `button()` or `iconButton()` methods.
+Actions will render as link by default, but you may configure it to render a button using the `button()` method.

 Actions can be defined as follows: